demery-pivotal/gto/README.md

 - `gto` currently offers no CLI options.
 It would be nicer if it offered options to specify the input file and the output directory.
 - `gto` reads only the `output.bin` file, which knows classes and methods only by numeric IDs.
-It would be nicer if it detected the `output.bin.idx` file (if it exists) and used that to name its class and method directories.
+It would be nicer if it detected the `results.bin` file (if it exists) and used the information there to name its class and method directories.